wp-plugins/upload-media-by-zip/readme.txt

 This is a new plugin.
 Only those comfortable using and providing feedback for new plugins should use this.
 If you don't know how to install a plugin, this plugin isn't for you (yet).

+== Frequently Asked Questions ==

+= The archive was uploaded, but none of my files! =
+Up until v0.5, the uploader expected the zip file to contain files only - no folders.
+Meaning, if you put your files in a folder, then zipped the folder, it wouldn't work correctly.
+You can however, find those unzipped files inside the `temp` folder in the plugin's directory.

+= I'm using 0.5 and the archive was uploaded, but none of my files! = Your zip file shouldn't have any files deeper than 1 directory.
+(Zip some files, or zip a folder that has some files in it, but not a folder in a folder...)

+= The tabs in the media pop-up are all crazy =
+Sounds like you're using 2.8.
+Update.

 == Screenshots ==